-The Legend of Peña de los Enamorados evoques the unbridled love between an Arab princess and a Christian gentleman.
+The Legend of Peña de los Enamorados or the lover’s stone evoques the unbridled love between an Arab princess and a Christian gentleman.
 The chronicles recall that a few years before the conquest of the city a soldier of King Fernando fell prisoner in a village near Arab Antequera.

 THE LOVER'S stone